chendilinn/Minix86OS/README.md

-# cdkernel
+# Mini x86 operating system
-A simple kernel based on x86
+A mini kernel based on x86